HLCaptain/dataracing-2023/README.md

 - `training_data.csv` - training data
 - `data_submission_example.csv` - sample solution, sample format of the data to be submitted

+These files should be placed into the `data` folder.

 ## Usage

 You can train models on the dataset by running the `loan_prediction.ipynb` notebook in Google Colab or locally.

+After training, the best model is selected to predict data.
+The predicted data should be `predictions.csv` in the `data` folder, similar to `data_submission_example.csv`.

+Models are put into the `models` folder.

+Best models are places inside the `models/best` folder.

 ## License